 The ‘Progress Test’ section provides seven different progress tests each containing twenty questions.
 Children complete a test as quickly as possible and are rewarded with a final score showing the number of questions successfully answered and the time that they took to achieve this; completing the test unlocks the next test.
 They can revisit each test as many times as they wish, motivated to beat their previous score either of time, questions answered correctly or both.

 The ‘Let’s Practise’ strand is perhaps the most useful.
-Here, the child, parent or teacher can select which element to practise, choosing from Addition, Subtraction, Multiplication, Division, Number Value, Fractions, Time, Shape or Measure.
+Here, the child, parent or teacher can select which element to practice, choosing from Addition, Subtraction, Multiplication, Division, Number Value, Fractions, Time, Shape or Measure.
 Once an element has been chosen the level of difficulty can be selected and, again, the database produces a wealth of questions.

 Whichever strand has been chosen the child can elect to have assistance with any of the questions.
 Digit the friendly dog will help by providing a limited number of options for answers, encouraging the child to make a definite mathematical decision.